rteshnizi/csce636/README.md

 To run GUI, you need a PC with a GPU with at least 2GB of free memory.

+A video demoing the GUI is available at https://youtu.be/nLnGzxoUMj0

 1. Run `python gui.py`
 2. Wait for the model to be loaded.
 This might take up to a minute depending on the PC's performance.